Striking Distance

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 Coming from a police family, Tom Hardy ends up fighting his uncle after the murder of his father.
 Tom believes the killer is another cop, and goes on the record with his allegations.
 Demoted to water-way duty Tom, along with new partner Jo Christman, navigate the three rivers looking for clues and discovering bodies.
 This time the victims are women Tom knows, he must find the killer to prove his innocence.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

 - Character Arc: Character development is present but somewhat formulaic, following familiar patterns without adding fresh perspectives to the genre.